Rock engravings of Oued Djerat

 The rock engravings of Oued Djerat, located in the Tassili n'Ajjer, Algeria, and dated to the Neolithic period, have many affinities with those of the South Oranese (Algeria) and the Fezzan (Libya).
 According to Henri Lhote, they date back more than 7000 years.
+He estimated that they comprise more than 4,000 drawings.

+In terms of subject matter, many depictions feature large game animals found today in East Africa.
+Domestic animals include sheep, goats, and oxen.
+Depictions of humans reveal information about their clothing and hairstyles.
+In the Bubaline period, war scenes are absent and hunting scenes are rare.
+In contrast, sexual scenes are numerous in several periods.

 History

 It seems, writes Henri Lhote, that the engravings of Oued Djerat "have been known for a long time and have been reported to the explorer F. Foureau, during his expedition of 1892–1893 ".
 In 1932, Lieutenant Brenans made a survey of a certain number of them that he sent to Maurice Reygasse, then curator of the Bardo Museum in Algiers.
 During the winter of 1934 the professors Émile Félix Gautier and M. Reygasse studied them and published several notes shortly afterwards.
 Amazed by his great naturalist engravings, he nicknamed the Oued Djerat "the Vézère of the Sahara".
 The same year, in November, Henri Lhote accompanied the geographer R. Perret.
 During the winter 1935 M. Reygasse returned to Oued Djerat, accompanied by the painter Rigal who executed some engravings and paintings.

 After having raised the paintings of Tassili in 1956–1957, Henri Lhote, encouraged by the General de Gaulle and several ministers, undertakes in 1959, at the head of a team of five people to which several Tuareg collaborators are added, to make an inventory of the engravings of Oued Djerat (which he will see again in 1969 and 1970).
 Not only did he make surveys and photographs of them, but he also made about sixty casts (liquid latex and siccative).
 The repertory that he published in 1976 describes 73 stations (numbered by going down the wadi) and includes 2605 figures from different periods.
 The author, specifying that there are several missing panels that were not numbered, estimates that in total the number of engravings "certainly exceeds 4000".
 "This figure, exceptional for a single valley and over such a short distance, shows the remarkable character of the wadi Djerat," he concludes.

 The Lhote expedition was exceptional by the information it was able to provide, by the endurance of its members in the face of difficult living conditions in the Tassili.
 However, the brutal methods used at the time by the Lhote team (wetting with a wet sponge, scribbling with charcoal) have destroyed in some places the biological information that would have allowed them to be dated.
 Today, some paintings are falling apart because of the frequent wetting of the visitors.